SuvaShahria/ChessApp/README.md

 * The backend system uses **SpringMVC** to connect to an **AWS RDS Postgres database**.
 * The front-end view uses **HTML/JavaScript** to make an application that can call server-side components.
 * Passwords are encrypted in **Java** and securely stored in the database.
-* The middle tier follows proper layered architecture, has reasonable (~70%) test coverage of the service layer.
+* The middle tier follows proper layered architecture and has reasonable (~70%) test coverage of the service layer.

 ##